LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

   * For interval, also choose the time frequency to run _(timeframe will include the same amount of time as the time frequency selected)_
 * Delay: in some cases, API source data may be delayed in its completeness - where data completeness is strictly important, choose an option to delay the report from executing.
 For example, you may select:
   * Daily at 12:00am with a delay of 6 hours: In this case, your report will run at 6am each day and include the data from 12:00am to 11:59pm of the previous day
-* LiveEngage: the LiveEngage data source
+* Conversational Cloud: the data source
 * Destination: See below

 For some reports, you may also have the option to select additional report parameters - if this option exists, it will be presented to you on the report creation screen.